Published on Jan 18, 2022

 January 27-28 at 8:30 a.m.
 EST. “GCR Live: Law Leaders Global” antitrust conference (program), Miami Beach.
 Speakers include: FTC Commissioner Noah Phillips; Maria Jaspers, EC director, DG Competition; and David Stewart, UK Competition Markets Authority executive director, mergers and markets.

 Senate Judiciary Chair Durbin: ‘Buckle your seat belt,’ Big Tech ‘forays’ coming.
 Senate Judiciary Committee Chair Dick Durbin (D-IL) signaled his panel is about to get busy with efforts to address concerns about tech giants.
 Responding to the plea of Sen. John Kennedy (R-LA) for more action and less talk on “Big Tech” dominance and influence, Durbin said at the panel’s January 13 business meeting, “Senator Kennedy … buckle your seat belt: this committee is going to be taking some forays into the field that you just mentioned.”
-A spokesperson declined to elaborate to TCF.
+A spokesperson declined to elaborate to The Capitol Forum.

 As expected, the committee delayed action on Antitrust Subcommittee Chair Amy Klobuchar’s (D-MN) bipartisan American Innovation and Choice Online Act (S. 2992, release) seeking to prevent internet platform market abuse.
 Noting the bill was on the agenda for the first time, Ranking Member Charles Grassley (R-IA), one of 11 co-sponsors, said the legislation “will promote competition” to “dominant Big Tech platforms” and he looked forward “to voting this bill out of Committee.”
 The committee is targeting a vote on the bill at a meeting this Thursday, along with a possible vote on the bipartisan the Open App Markets Act (S. 2710), which would regulate “covered” app stores (those with more than 50 million U.S. users).